 Everyone knows something about these Crow kids.
 They ain’t sharing whatever memory’s hidden in their stupid collective small-town unconsciousness with me.
 We’re outsiders.
 We were accepted until now.
 I guess.
 When I needed help and to know what happened to Jenny these past few days, nobody was sharing anything to go on.

 “That’s my little girl out there!
 She needs her Daddy!
-You people ain’t telling me nothing I can use!
+You people ain’t telling me nothing I can do anything with!
 Where’s my daughter?”

-I need to tell you about the house I got for sale.
+What I need to do is tell you about the house I got for sale.
 It’s listed by MountainSun Kentucky Realty.

 Think about taking the drive out to have a look.
 Maybe it’s for you?
 It’s real affordable.

 It’s a 3 bedroom but one of them is more of an office.
 That one’s downstairs.
 We have a big open plan.
 The first floor’s got living spaces and that office.
 The other bedrooms and bathrooms are upstairs.
 About 2,382 square feet total and I’ve got it priced under market.
 Upkept really well though it may not look a modern place from outside, all of the fixtures and some of the plumbing are new from right after Jenny and I moved in.

 Bradenville is a small, quiet town.
 A little slice of Americana where the mailman still walks door to door.
 People are polite.
 They say hello to strangers.
 If you do something uneducated, somebody’s mamma is liable to place her hand on her chest and mutter ‘bless your heart’ with a smile.
 It’s a beautiful place to live, too.
 My daughter Jenny and I moved here almost three years ago and really fell in love with it.
 The people here are your salt-of-the-earth types.
 Hardworking, and God fearing, enjoying the simpler side of Kentucky living.
 It’s quaint, like something out of movies.
 It’s true what they say about Bradenville.
 If you come to live here, you’ll stay till you die.